Z-WavePublic/libzwaveip/README.md

 -----------------------------------
 To get started quickly, use we recommend that you use the Raspberry Pi image we have prepared.
 Follow these instructions to build the libzwaveip reference_client and reference_listener:

-0. Prepare the Raspberry Pi SD image acorting to the instructions at [www.zwavepublic.com/developer](http://www.zwavepublic.com/developer)
+0. Prepare the Raspberry Pi SD image according to the instructions at [www.zwavepublic.com/developer](http://www.zwavepublic.com/developer)
 0. SSH into the Raspberry Pi
 0. Run the following commands:
 ```bash